-Therapy for People Who Think Deeply, Feel Fully, and Have Always Been A Little Different
+Therapy for People Who Think Deeply, Experience Life Differently, and Have Struggled to Feel Understood

 Many of the people I work with have always lived with a rich, intense inner world.